Sunday, July 31, 2011

 Probably one of the most misunderstood “thinking” movies to come out recently is Alex Proyas’s Knowing.
 I love this movie.
 Nicolas Cage plays a man who comes upon a page of numbers that seem to predict the time and place of many disasters, leading up to the end of the world.
 His character is a college professor whose discussions of these matters with a colleague seem to be completely rooted in reality.
 The story raises many issues about predictions and patterns, but the characters actually discuss the issues!
 That in itself is impressive.
 In other “end-of-the-world” movies, the characters hardly discuss the implications of what is happening and are reduced to shouting their dialogue over special effects.

 The problem people seem to have with Knowing is entirely different.
 There are characters, credited as the Strangers, whose function is generally misinterpreted.
 The story even dares to involve religious implications and possibilities, but director Alex Proyas purposefully walks the line between religion and science.
-I don’t want to give anything away, and will probably write about this in a future essay, but the ending is careful not to lean one way or the other.
+I don’t want to give anything away and will probably write about this in a future essay, but the ending is careful not to lean one way or the other.
 I like that.
 I like the ambiguity.
 I also enjoyed listening to the director’s commentary where he discussed it in more detail.
-So we are left with another “open” ending, where the audience has to decide what really took place.
+We are left with another “open” ending where the audience has to decide what really took place.

 Could this type of story be abused?
 Definitely.
 In the movies I’ve mentioned, I think the stories are well told.
 In other movies, you may feel like the director is jerking your chain.
 Much of the effect depends on the viewer.
 Roger Ebert wrote in his review of Letters to Juliet, “…our response to every film depends on the person we bring to it.
 Pauline Kael said she went to a movie, the movie happened, and she wrote about what changed within her after she saw it.
 This is quite valid.
 Sometimes, however, we go to a movie, and our lives have happened, and we write about what hasn’t changed.”